the-laurel/chain-proposals/evmos/OnlyOfficers.md

 Discussion: [https://commonwealth.im/evmos/discussion/8698-governance-consensus-only-elected-officers-may-represent-the-will-of-the-chain](https://commonwealth.im/evmos/discussion/8698-governance-consensus-only-elected-officers-may-represent-the-will-of-the-chain)

+## Will Evmos Choose Its Own Executives?

+If this proposal passes: Evmos governance decisions may be implemented by legitimate elected officers.

+If this proposal does not pass: until the rejection is overturned, the Evmos chain may be represented by anybody and/or nobody.

+## Advantages of Adopting

+Non-exhaustive list of what is obtained, improved, or encouraged by passing this proposal:
+- provide transparency of:
+    - power structure
+    - actions done for the benefit of the chain
+- provide evidence of decentralization
+- clarify the assignment of responsibility
+- welcome cooperation with other chains
+- obtain delegation of representation
+- expand the types of actions the chain can govern
+- legitimize legal representation
+- legitimize officers using the chain itself (increased independence of legitimacy)

-## Rules
+## Measures

 1. Only officers elected by on-chain governance may implement the decisions of the chain in the name of the chain.
-2. The officers shall not exceed the jurisdiction nor the described intent of their offices.
-3. The definition of offices is done by on-chain governance, before nominalizations and officer election for each respective office.
+2. Offices must be concretely defined and created via on-chain governance before nomination and election of each respective office occurs.
-4. Each office shall have means to being addressed in public and also in private.
+3. Officers must not exceed their jurisdiction (as defined by on-chain governance above).
+4. Public and private communication channels, with open-door policies, must be concretely defined for each office.
-5. The integrity of the list of chain offices (including addressability) and their enacting officers shall be publicly available.
+5. All offices, their enacting officers and communication channels must be publicly available.

-## Meaning of the Decision

-- if this proposal passes: the Evmos Chain may implement on-chain governance decisions by using legitimate human executives
-- if this proposal does not pass: the Evmos chain may be represented by anybody and/or nobody

-Only the chains that will pass proposals compatible with this one will have the legitimacy to enter common governance platforms for the InterChain.
-By this prop, we offered Evmos yet another opportunity to be the early leader in that respect.

-## Author
+## Authors

-Christian Tzurcanu, volunteer for The Laurel Project.
-Efforts performed for The InterChain Pact office.
+- Christian Tzurcanu, volunteer for [The Laurel Project](https://mobile.twitter.com/provable_laurel).
+Efforts performed for [The InterChain Pact office](https://github.com/loredanacirstea/cosmos-interchain-pact).
+- Black Lodge, Evmos benefactor.